chevere/docs/components/Workflow.md

 # Workflow

 The [Workflow](../reference/Chevere/Components/Workflow/Workflow.md) component provides the ability to define a runtime execution based on the [workflow pattern](https://en.wikipedia.org/wiki/Workflow_pattern).
-It allows to define a series of individual interconnected steps with goal to describe and execute a sequential procedure.
+It allows to define a series of individual interconnected steps with goal to describe and execute a sequence of steps.

 ## Step